 Tasting A Little Of Everything

 Amador County really does have a little of everything.
-Enjoy the wine, beer and ciders the region has to offer.
+So pack yourself a bag and head to enjoy the wine, beer and ciders the region has to offer.
 You can pop up to the brewery for lunch, spending an afternoon exploring the wineries, or one of my favorite trips with a group of girlfriends and we hired a limo and took or moms out for the day.

 Enjoy exploring a beautiful and diverse wine region without all the fuss that can come along with it.
 Just try not to do too much in one day, or go with the driver option.